Institute of Computing Technology: Model 111 & Model 013

 By 1972, the Institute, which now comprised 1,000 employees and ten laboratories, had produced the 48-bit Model 111, the first computer built entirely with Chinese-produced integrated circuitry.
 Speed could reach 180 kiloflops.
 A visiting delegation of American computer scientists noted with astonishment that the country had succeeded in producing a third-generation computer with virtually no external assistance.
 In 1976, Model 013 debuted, with 48-bit architecture and 768K core memory.
 The 013 ran a FORTRAN compiler, a full OS, and "a BCY compiler for a Chinese designated programming language."

 The institute is the birthplace of China's first general-purpose CPU chip as well.
 It is also the R&D base of China's high-performance computers.

-In addition, the Institute has successively spin-offed several research institutes and high-tech enterprises, including the Institute of Software, Lenovo, Dawning, Loongson and Cambricon.
+In addition, the Institute has successively spun-off several research institutes and high-tech enterprises, including the Institute of Software, Lenovo, Dawning, Loongson and Cambricon.